reden-longcop/medical-supply-chain-web-and-mobile-automation/README.md

-# connexi-test-automation
+# medical-supply-chain-test-automation
-Connexi test automation for web and mobile testing in test environment.
+medical-supply-chain test automation for web and mobile testing in test environment.

 ## 🚀 Getting Started
 ### Prerequisites